- Hence, one could argue it's quite bloated for simple static sites, delivering tons of JS that users wouldn't otherwise need.

 What is not so amazing is its performance.
 Yes, I'm challenging their homepage slogan.

 First, who even defines what "matters"?!
 Second, it likes to pride itself in being "blazing fast", that it provides speed by default, to which I agree to a bunch of cases, but not all of them.
 For a simplistic blog like the one you're reading, Gatsby actually hurts its performance.
-I'd have to do a terrible job to load
+I'd have to do a terrible job to ship

-219kb uncompressed) on this very page, and yet, that's what "fast in every way that matters" brings to the table.
+219kb uncompressed) on this very barebones page, and yet, that's what "fast in every way that matters" brings to the table.

 I have a huge collection of thoughts on this and have been delaying a post on the shortcomings and threats of Gatsby for a while, but that will have to wait longer.
 To finish driving my point home, take a look at my Lighthouse score - measured on applied slow 4G for mobile - for the default Gatsby mode: